wcgordon1/TustinRecruiting/src/content/jobs/tr-senior-mobile-application-developer-san-jose-seni-qxkv96.md

 ---
 position: Senior Mobile Application Developer
 description: >-
-  We are a well-funded LA-based startup specializing in Financial Technology.
+  We are a wellfunded LAbased startup specializing in Financial Technology.
 Our focus is on enhancing mobile banking experiences, digital payments, and catering to the continually growing community of crypto enthusiasts.
-As a Remote Senior Mobile Application Developer, you will be a key player in our mission to redefine FinTech and will have the opportunity to collaborate with cross-functional product teams.
+As a Remote Senior Mobile Application Developer, you will be a key player in our mission to redefine FinTech and will have the opportunity to collaborate with crossfunctional product teams.
 This position offers a unique opportunity for professional growth in an exciting startup...
 location: 'San Jose, CA'
 team: Mobile